US recommends Americans reconsider traveling to China due to arbitrary law enforcement, exit bans

 Perhaps the most notorious case of arbitrary detention involved two Canadians, Michael Kovrig and Michael Spavor, who were detained in China in 2018, shortly after Canada arrested Meng Wanzhou, Huawei Technologies’ chief financial officer and the daughter of the tech powerhouse's founder, on a U.S. extradition request.

-They were charged for national security crimes that were never explained and released three years later after the U.S. settled fraud charges against Meng.
+They were charged with national security crimes that were never explained and released three years later after the U.S. settled fraud charges against Meng.
 Many countries labeled China’s action “hostage politics.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.